Are you starting in a new job or are you taking over a new team?

 - Do not Demand Respect, Earn it By Your Example: Your new team members will assert their right to recognize you as their leader.
 They want to know if you deserve to be team leader.
 You can only gain lasting respect by acting in line with the values that you promote.

-In closing, new leaders may feel pressured to hit the ground running.
+In closing, leaders starting in a new job may feel pressured to hit the ground running.
 But in most cases, they will make faster progress if they slow down at the beginning.

 Continue the dialogue and reach out to us for help on how to build a high performing team and set yourself up for collective success.
 Contact us at firstname.lastname@example.org.